bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-09-15-c4-out-and-proud.md

 The final item is After Stonewall  directed by Frances Dickenson.
 1989 marked the 20th anniversary of the origin of the modern gay movement – the riots against police raids at a bar in New York’s Greenwich Village.
 The item examines the context of that event – the rise of Gay Liberation in the early 70s; the communes; bearded nuns and surprise sit-ins or ‘zaps’ of that decade.
 The realisation that gay men and lesbians are not a homogenous community but have very different experiences and interests emerged – feminism, political parties, disco parties, the ‘Pink Pound’ and the New Realism claimed their adherents.
 In considering how gays can best pursue their political interests, the item contrasts US-style political lobbying, the ‘positive policies’ of UK Labour councils, and the rise in direct action against AIDS apathy in America and Clause 28 in Britain.

 Featured are the gay male nuns who crashed the Festival of Light, the Labour peer who escorted lesbian protestors into the House of Lords to abseil into history, the American founders of ACT UP (AIDS Coalition To Unleash Power), gay Tory and ex-MP Matthew Parris, and beleaguered newscaster Sue Lawley.
 Also, how the BBC’s security staff were trained to recognise ‘spikey haired lesbians’, the real meaning of ‘affinity group’, and how to hide several feet of clothesline in your 501s.

-Caroline Spry
+**Caroline Spry**

-<![endif]-->
+<br><br>

 **VERONICA 4 ROSE**
 _Director_: Melanie Chait
 _Production Company_: Lusia Films
 _For:_ Channel Four
 _Producer_: Melanie Chait
 _Production Manager_: Sue Clayton